simon-ritchie/apysc/docstring_markdowns/apysc/_display/svg_text_span.md

 **[Returns]**

 - `fill_color_`: Color
-  - If a specified value is None, this interface returns the COLORLESS constant.
+  - If the specified value is None, this interface returns the COLORLESS constant.

 ## `_get_init_line_alpha_num` function docstring